 A New York native, Désirée Elsevier was a full time regular member of the Metropolitan Opera Orchestra in New York from 1987 to 2021.
-She currently resides in Dallas, TX, playing extra with the Dallas Symphony Orchestra, The Dallas Opera and the Austin Symphony.
+She currently resides in Dallas, TX, playing extra with the Dallas Symphony Orchestra, The Dallas Opera, the Fort Worth Symphony and the Austin Symphony.
 She can also be heard with Voices of Change in Dallas, and the Victoria Bach Festival in Victoria, Texas.

 Desiree Elsevier is one of the principal violists of Classical Tahoe, a summer festival orchestra in Lake Tahoe, NV https://classicaltahoe.org/.
 Also check out PBS Reno's special on Classical Tahoe concerts from the summers of 2020, and 2021 https://www.pbsreno.org/watch/ClassicalTahoe/ .